ATOMworkplace/FinanceCraft/README.md

 <h1>FinanceCraft</h1>

 <p>
-FinanceCraft is a comprehensive stock market analysis and prediction project.
-It blends advanced technical indicators with a machine learning Random Forest Classifier to achieve high accuracy (over 80%) in predicting whether a stock's next-day closing price will be higher or lower than today's.
+FinanceCraft is an advanced stock market analysis and prediction project.
+It integrates a range of technical indicators with a Random Forest Classifier to forecast whether a stock's next-day closing price will rise or fall.
 </p>

 <h2>Overview</h2>